Recognition of same-sex unions in Japan: District court rulings

-On 30 May 2023, the Nagoya District Court declared the same-sex marriage ban unconstitutional under both articles 14 and 24, but rejected the plaintiffs' request for ¥1 million in compensation.
-The court held that "the significance of marriage does not lie solely in reproduction and the protection and upbringing of children" and ruled that the non-recognition of same-sex marriage violates both articles 14 and 24(2) of the Constitution, the first time a district court had found the ban unconstitutional under Article 24.
+On 30 May 2023, the Nagoya District Court declared the same-sex marriage ban unconstitutional under both Articles 14 and 24, but rejected the plaintiffs' request for ¥1 million in compensation.
+The court held that "the significance of marriage does not lie solely in reproduction and the protection and upbringing of children" and ruled that the non-recognition of same-sex marriage violates both Articles 14 and 24(2) of the Constitution, the first time a district court had found the ban unconstitutional under Article 24.
+Following the ruling, Komeito MP Yōsuke Takagi expressed a desire to deepen discussions in the National Diet, while LDP MP Kōichi Hagiuda argued that the Constitution "[did] not envision same-sex marriage".
+Major regional newspapers published editorials calling for immediate legislation, while the conservative Sankei Shimbun and Sekai Nippo criticized the ruling as "unjust and contradictory".

 On 8 June 2023, the Fukuoka District Court ruled that the ban was in a "state of unconstitutionality" under Article 24, but "stopped short of fully declaring [it] unconstitutional" and rejected the plaintiffs' request for ¥1 million in damages.
+The case included a male couple who were added as plaintiffs in 2020, and a couple consisting of a foreign national and a Japanese national who had legally married abroad and were raising a child in Japan.
 The court ruled that:

 The provisions in question, which completely deny same-sex couples the benefits that come with access to the institution of marriage and fail to provide any legal means to become a family with a partner of their choice, are in a state that violates Article 24(2) Constitution, which should be based on respect for individual dignity.
 However, considering the diversity in system design and the timing of social change, it cannot be said that these provisions exceed the scope of the Diet's discretion.
 Therefore, the provisions in question are not in violation of Article 24(2).